A deterministic approach to Loewner-energy minimizers: Introduction and main results

-Given that the two families are thus distinct (except in the trivial case), we would like to know how their energies compare.
-For fixed $\theta$, for instance, how far from optimal is the energy of the EMW curve with tip at $e^{i\theta}$?
-Similarly, for fixed $x<0<y$, how much more energy does the Wang minimizer need to weld $x$ to $y$ compared to the EMW curve?
-In Theorem \ref{Thm:EMWWang} we find that the asymptotic answers are the same,
+Theorem \ref{SumTheorem:EMW}$(\ref{Thm:DistinctFamilies})$ says EMP and EMW curves never coincide, except in the trivial vertical line case.
+It is then natural to ask how their energies compare.
+For instance, for fixed $\theta$, how far from optimal is the energy of the EMW curve with tip at $e^{i\theta}$?
+Similarly, for fixed $x<0<y$, how much more energy does the EMP curve need to weld $x$ to $y$ compared to the EMW curve?
+We find that the asymptotic answers are the same. \begin{sumtheorem}[Theorem \ref{Thm:EMWWang}]

-This is not obviously the case, as we discuss in Remark \ref{Remark:Reciprocals}.
+\end{sumtheorem} That both limits are the same is not obviously the case, as we discuss in Remark \ref{Remark:Reciprocals}.

 We might also wonder how close generic smooth curves $\gamma$ are to minimizing energy at small scales.
-For a small initial segment $\gamma[0,\delta]$, for instance, how does $I(\gamma[0,\delta])$ compare to the minimal energy to reach $\gamma(\delta)$?
-Similarly, if $u(\delta)<0<v(\delta)$ will be welded by a smooth upwards driver $\xi$ at time $\delta$, how close to energy-minimizing is $\xi$ on $[0,\delta]$?
-In Theorem \ref{Lemma:Inf98} we see that, as in \eqref{Lim:Asymptotics1}, both ratios are asymptotically the same,
+For a small initial segment $\gamma[0,\delta]$, for instance, how does $I(\gamma[0,\delta])$ compare to the minimal energy needed to reach $\gamma(\delta)$?
+Similarly, if $u(\delta)<0<v(\delta)$ will be welded by a smooth upwards driver $\xi$ at (small) time $\delta$, how close to energy-minimizing is $\xi$ on $[0,\delta]$?
+We find that, as in \eqref{Lim:Asymptotics1}, both ratios are asymptotically the same. \begin{sumtheorem}[Theorem \ref{Lemma:Inf98}] If $\lambda$ and $\xi$ are sufficiently smooth with $\dot{\lambda}(0), \dot{\xi}(0) \neq 0$ (i.e. both curves are not locally hyperbolic geodesic segments), then

-provided $\dot{\lambda}(0), \dot{\xi}(0) \neq 0$ (i.e. both curves are not locally hyperbolic geodesic segments).
-Since this result translates to any time $t$, we see smooth curves which are using energy are never locally minimizing, with the factor of energy inefficiency constant.
+\end{sumtheorem} Since this result translates to any time $t$, we see smooth curves which are using energy are never locally minimizing, with constant rate of local energy inefficiency.